 Bought Awesome Fonts Pro

-I’ve happily used the free version of Awesome Fonts before, especially depending on the WordPress themes I’ve experimented with in the past.
+We’ve happily used the free version of Awesome Fonts before, especially depending on the WordPress themes we’ve experimented with in the past.
 In my quest to improve the page speeds here, I went with Pro to help keep the font collections small.

 Bought WP Rocket